hadley/adv-r/Rcpp.md

 * [C++ Annotations](http://www.icce.rug.nl/documents/cplusplus/cplusplus.html), aimed at" knowledgeable users of C (or any other language using a C-like grammar, like Perl or Java) who would like to know more about, or make the transition to, C++"

 * [Algorithm Libraries](http://www.cs.helsinki.fi/u/tpkarkka/alglib/k06/), which provides a more technical, but still precise, description of important STL concepts.
 (Follow the links under notes)

+* "Algorithms" by Robert Sedgewick and Kevin Wayne has a free [online textbook](http://algs4.cs.princeton.edu/home/) and a matching [coursera course](https://www.coursera.org/course/algs4partI).

 ## Acknowledgements